End of the Year Tax Tips for Investigators

 Editors note: We are not tax advisors.
 The tips below are offered for informational purposes.
 Please consult with your tax advisor or attorney regarding your business.

-With 2017 just around the corner, it's time to start putting together your end of the year strategy when it comes to your taxes.
+With the upcoming year just around the corner, it's time to start putting together your end of the year strategy when it comes to your taxes.
 Now is a great time to figure out how your business expenses can be categorized for maximum savings.
 Here are some end of the year tax tips and deductions that can help your process serving firm save.

 1. Maintain Your Records!